 - Age:

 Tooth colour tends to darken over time due to changes in both enamel and dentine.
-Younger individuals may be more responsive to whitening, though results still vary based on other individual factors.
+Younger individuals may be more responsive to whitening, though results still vary based on other factors.
 In older adults, the outcome may be more gradual and less uniform. - Enamel thickness:

 Thicker enamel may allow light to reflect more evenly, contributing to a brighter appearance after whitening.
 In contrast, thinner enamel can reveal more of the yellow-toned dentine underneath, which may limit how light or even the outcome appears.
 Natural differences between teeth can also contribute to variation. - Type of staining: